kai-lee1/gunnhacks-longexposure/README.md

 # gunnhacks-longexposure
-Takes a video and returns a long exposure photo
+Upload a video to turn it into a long exposure photo.